Name: blueberries, Vaccinium sp.

 If growing in pots, select a premium potting mix designed for azaleas and camellias.
 This will provide blueberries with the best possible start and the right root conditions.

-Blueberries will benefit from an application of sulphate of potash each year in spring to maintain soil pH and the ideal nutrient profile in the soil.
+Blueberries will benefit from an application of sulphate of potash each year in spring.
 Net plants with bird-netting after flowering to prevent birds stealing your entire crop!

 Strawberries: delicious juicy berries suitable for gardens of all sizes.